Luke-Heyfron/TOpt/README.txt

 TOpt
 ----

-Implementation of T gate optimization algorithm in reference <insert arXiv reference>.
+Implementation of T gate optimization algorithm in reference https://arxiv.org/abs/1712.01557.

+Installation:
+Make sure GCC is installed and run "make all" in the TOpt directory.

 Commands: